tembo-io/website/blog/2023-10-12-pgvector-and-embeddings/index.md

 One thing to keep in mind is that these indexes are used for `approximate nearest neighbor search`.
 We’ll explore what that means in a future blog post.
 [Let us know](https://twitter.com/tembo_io) if that would be interesting for you.

+## Pgvector(ize)?

-Ok, at this point you should now have a sense of what pgvector is about and how to use it with embeddings.
+Ok, at this point you should now have a sense of what pgvector is, and how to use it together with Python.
+However, wouldn't it be great if the vectorizing step could happen all within Postgres?

+[**Pg_vectorize**](https://github.com/tembo-io/pg_vectorize) is an extension being developed by **Tembo** that intends to streamline the process of generating vectors from the data in your Postgres tables.
+If the data changes, a background job updates the embeddings.
+If you need to find similar vectors, the extension can do that.
+All within Postgres.
+Isn't that a cool idea? :wink:

+I invite you to check out the repository and stay tuned.

 ## Conclusion